yunchae-kim/bookstore-app-django/README.md

    ```

 This setup automatically checks your commit messages against the defined rules each time you commit.
 To test the hook, try making a commit with a non-compliant message; the hook should prevent the commit and display an error.

+### Project Insights and Reflections

+Completing this project took approximately 18 hours, significantly exceeding the anticipated 6 hours.
+This duration reflects the depth of engagement and the challenges encountered throughout the development process.
+The breakdown of time spent is as follows:

+- Understanding task requirements and structuring the project: 1 hour
+- Initial project setup: 1 hour
+- Refreshing Django concepts and best practices: 2 hours
+- Implementing Django models and admin functionality: 2 hours
+- Developing REST API endpoints: 4 hours
+- Writing and refining tests for all endpoints: 3 hours
+- Debugging and refactoring based on test outcomes: 5 hours

+The extended debugging phase was largely due to ambiguities in the task requirements, particularly around the definitions of "authenticated user" and the permissions associated with book publishing and unpublishing.
+The term "authenticated user" was initially unclear—whether it referred to any signed-in user or specifically to authors, as distinguished from administrators in other contexts.

+Additionally, the project involved devising a strategy for representing authors' names or pseudonyms on published books, a detail not explicitly outlined in the requirements.
+After considering real-world publishing practices, I opted for a flexible approach that allows authors to choose between their real name or a pseudonym for their published works.

+Despite these challenges, the project meets all specified requirements:

+- Functional implementation of all task-related features
+- Successful creation and passing of API tests for all endpoints
+- Documentation through comments and a comprehensive README for setup
+- Application of real-world development practices, including effective git management